michaelfaerber/SemEval2019-Task4/README.md

-**This repository includes the source code used by the team "Peter Brinkmann" for participating in the [SemEval 2019 Task 4: Hyperpartisan News Detection](https://webis.de/events/semeval-19/).**
+**This repository contains the source code developed by the team "Peter Brinkmann" for participating in the [SemEval 2019 Task 4: Hyperpartisan News Detection](https://webis.de/events/semeval-19/).
+More information about the implemented approach is available in our [paper](http://dbis.informatik.uni-freiburg.de/content/team/faerber/papers/SemEval_2019_Task_4.pdf).**

 Note: The docstrings (module and function level) and inline comments in the modules provide additional explanations.